What is lower back pain?

 -

-Spondylolisthesis: This is a condition in which one of the vertebrae slips forward on the vertebra below it, causing lower back pain.
+Spondylolisthesis: This is a condition in which one of the vertebrae slips forward over the vertebra below it, causing lower back pain.

 -

-Lifestyle factors: Obesity, lack of exercise, smoking and poor posture can all contribute to lower back pain by putting extra pressure on the spine.
+Lifestyle factors: Obesity, lack of exercise, smoking, and poor posture can contribute to lower back pain by putting additional pressure on the spine.

 Symptoms of lower back pain

-Low back pain can manifest itself in several ways, depending on the underlying cause:
+Lower back pain can manifest in several ways, depending on the underlying cause:

-- Dull or Acute Pain: The pain may be constant or intermittent, and can vary from a dull pain to a sharp and intense pain.
+- Dull or Sharp Pain: Pain may be constant or intermittent, and can range from a dull ache to a sharp, intense ache.

 - Stiffness: Stiffness in the lower back can make movement difficult.

-- Pain that worsens with activity: Low back pain often worsens with movement or lifting.
+- Pain that worsens with activity: Lower back pain often worsens with movement or lifting.

 - Muscle spasms: Muscle spasms in the lower back can be common in acute low back pain.